sabbelasichon/typo3-rector/docs/contribution.md

 ## Assign the issue to yourself

-Assign the issue to yourself if you are member of the project, so others can see that you are working on it.
-If you are not member of the project, make a comment to let everyone know that you are working on it.
+Assign the issue to yourself if you are a member of the project, so others can see that you are working on it.
+If you are not a member of the project, make a comment to let everyone know that you are working on it.

 ## Create an own Rector